 Top 3 Things You’ll Learn

-- Key aspects to watch following the recent mergers
+- Key aspects to watch following the recent pharmacy benefit manager and health insurance carrier mergers

-- Potential impact on pricing and negotiation abilities
+- Potential impact of mergers on pharmacy benefit carve-out pricing and contract negotiation abilities

 With the big three pharmacy benefit managers (PBMs) already comprising 77% of the market in 2018, it seems like everyone is talking about the recent CVS-Aetna and Cigna-Express Scripts mergers.
 Like us, you might be wondering what’s to come.
-While we aren’t sure what the true impact of these mergers will be, we do know that there WILL be change.
+While we aren’t sure what the true impact of these mergers will be on the pharmacy benefits ecosystem, we do know that there WILL be change.
 To help you navigate the changes, here are the factors we are keeping a close eye on:

 - Consolidation disruption: When two companies come together, there is always consolidation to reduce redundancies and improve efficiencies.
 The new company won’t need multiple platforms, dual operational facilities, duplicate leadership positions, etc. – they will consolidate in the way that they believe makes the most sense to drive shareholder value.
 We can expect that the primary focus of CVS/Aetna and Cigna/Express Scripts will be on integrating their systems and service models, with limited resources spent on managing disruption in the new environments.